ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 ^ Each NavHostFragment has controller that allows you to invoke navigation actions

+^ NavController object manages navigation within navigation host

 ^ NavController can be retrieved from fragment, activity, or view

-^ Recommended mechanism is with navigate method

 ---